Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 <h2>Inheritance</h2>
 is a fundamental concept in object-oriented programming (OOP) that allows a new class (called a subclass or derived class) to inherit properties and behaviors (methods) from an existing class (called a superclass or base class).
 This mechanism promotes code reusability, modularity, and the creation of hierarchical relationships between classes.
 <h2>Types of Inheritance in Java</h2>
-Single Inheritance: A subclass inherits from one superclass.
+Single Inheritance: A subclass inherits from one superclass.<br>
-Multilevel Inheritance: A subclass inherits from another subclass, forming a chain.
+Multilevel Inheritance: A subclass inherits from another subclass, forming a chain.<br>
 Hierarchical Inheritance: Multiple subclasses inherit from a single superclass.

 <h2>Polymorphism</h2>